Money and duty free for Aruba

 • Gifts to the value of AWG400.

-Prohibited imports include unauthorised firearms and ammunition, and narcotics.
+Prohibited imports include unauthorised firearms and ammunition, drugs and narcotics.

-Restricted goods which require an import licence include plants, animals, meat and meat products, and medicines.
+Restricted goods which require an import licence include plants, animals, meat and meat products, pesticides, precursors and essential chemicals, certain telecommunications equipment and medicines.

 Unauthorised firearms and ammunition, and narcotics.